39-Year-Old Pitcher – Free Agent

 Barry Zito Contract Information:

-Signed a seven year, $126 million contract with the Giants in December, 2006
+Signed a minor-league contract with the Athletics in February 2015.

 To instantly reveal our fantasy analysis of every player – including Barry Zito – simply subscribe now.